DiogoParrinha/HSM/README.md

 # Hardware Secure Module for Smartfusion2 FPGA

-This is my Master thesis work.
+This is the work of my Master thesis in Electrical and Computer Engineering at Instituto Superior Técnico, Lisbon.
 The goal is develop a Hardware Secure Module on a non-volatile FPGA (in this case, the Smartfusion2 FPGA).
 The HSM works together with a Windows API which should be used by a developer to integrate the system into another software.

 The system contains a root administrator who can manage users (add/delete/modify).